stayfor21/MyOfferFlow-Job-Tracker/README.md

 This project is provided for portfolio and demonstration purposes.
 The source code, design, structure, and implementation may not be copied, modified, distributed, sublicensed, or used in other projects without explicit written permission from the author.

-Users are allowed to access and use the deployed OfferFlow application as an end product through the official website or authorized deployment.
+Users are allowed to access and use the deployed MyOfferFlow application as an end product through the official website or authorized deployment.

 You may not reverse engineer, reproduce, resell, redistribute, or create derivative works based on the source code or interface without permission.